 - What are your office’s technical abilities?

 - For landline phone users, you’ll want to switch to VoIP phones, which are clearer, more reliable, and more affordable than wired phones.
-Check your network connection to see if you’re ready to upgrade to cloud calling.
+VoIP phones make and receive calls over an Internet connection, so you’ll want to check your network connection to see if you’re ready to upgrade to cloud calling.

 With just a little preparation, you can feel like an equal partner in the sales conversation.
 You’ll know which questions to ask and will prevent finding out too late if a telephone company can’t actually meet your needs.